You might not think it, but there are so many different types of noodles.

 While bucatini looks like your average spaghetti noodle, it’s a little different (in all the best ways).

 Bucatini noodles may look like spaghetti, but they are thicker and have a hole running through the center.

-This hole helps this noodle soak up rich pasta sauces, making it an excellent option for noodles in a thick and robust sauce.
+This hole soaks up rich pasta sauces, making it an excellent option for most saucy meals.

 Bucatini is like spaghetti-like macaroni noodles that soak up delicious sauces.